Wednesday, December 29, 2010

 predetermined game, with your interaction with the other individuals your world

-you make it.
+becomes what you make it.

 SpotOn3d